CSIS-iLab/on-the-radar/_briefs/country-profile.md

   characteristics: []
   risk_factors: []
   domain: []
-date: 2019-04-19 04:00:00 +0000
+date: 2019-04-19T04:00:00.000+00:00
-excerpt: The United States has extensive strategic situational awareness capabilities across all domains that help to characterize the operating environment, detect and respond to attacks, and discern actual attacks from false alarms across the spectrum of conflict.
-Over the last thirty to forty years, these capabilities have become increasingly important at the tactical and operational levels, and are integral to U.S. military doctrine and planning.
+excerpt: The United States has advanced strategic situational awareness capabilities across all domains.
+In recent decades, these capabilities have become increasingly important at the tactical and operational levels, and are integral to U.S. doctrine and planning.
 authors:
 - _authors/rhys-mccormick.md
 brief_type: Country Profile